mariahnorell/website/content/courses/intro_pa/python/python.md

 df.Education[3]
 ```

-#### What is slicing?

-Think of slicing like chunking up the data into smaller pieces.
+Here's another example where we can slice the data even more.
 For example, you would start the index at 'a' and stop before 'b'.

 ```python
 # : = all rows